-The destructive power of beauty, the blind pursuit of pleasure and the darkness and corruption that lies beneath the charming façade; The themes behind Wilde’s cautionary tale have never been more timely.
+The destructive power of beauty, the blind pursuit of pleasure and the darkness and corruption that lies beneath the charming façade.
+The themes behind Wilde’s cautionary tale have never been more timely.

-Matthew Bourne’s latest production reunites the team that created the double Olivier award-winning hit Play Without Words (Designer, Lez Brotherston; Composer, Terry Davies and Lighting Designer, Paule Constable).
+Matthew Bourne’s production reunites the team that created the double Olivier award-winning hit Play Without Words (Designer, Lez Brotherston; Composer, Terry Davies and Lighting Designer, Paule Constable).

-In August 2008, during it's sell-out World Premiere performances, DORIAN GRAY became the most successful dance production in the over 60 year history of The Edinburgh International Festival.
+In August 2008, during its sell-out World Premiere performances, Dorian Gray became the most successful dance production in the over 60 year history of The Edinburgh International Festival.

 The History of the Show